AIWattch/browser-extension/PRIVACY.md

 ## Contact
 If you have questions about this privacy policy, please:
 - Open an issue in our GitHub repository
-- Contact us at [your contact info]
+- Contact us at pascal@itclimateed.com

 ## Open Source
 This extension is open source.
-You can review our code at [repository URL].
+You can review our code at https://github.com/AIWattch/browser-extension.